jennerdulce/notes/notesAndReflections.md

 Task
 - Worked on creating a button for EVT Slides Platform
 - When clicked, button should expand the width of the side bar
-- Isolated components needed for this change
+- I was able to Isolate components needed for this change

 - Components are:
 	- BystanderLayout.tsx